 The second, more significant theme, is history.

-The history teacher, Randy, comes from the African country Mauritania.
+The history teacher, Terry, comes from the African country Mauritania.
 Only one of the Americans knows anything about Mauritania.

-However, Randy, now a cabdriver, knows a lot about baseball.
-In fact, he and another character debate the accomplishments of Joe DiMaggio and Ted Williams to point out important aspects of what Americans do and how they act.
-As a country, we need to pay attention to people like DiMaggio and Williams are things to which attention should be paid.
+However, Terry, now a cabdriver, knows a lot about baseball.
+In fact, he uses the accomplishments of Joe DiMaggio and Ted Williams to point out important aspects of what Americans do and how they act.
+The personalities of DiMaggio and Williams are things to which attention should be paid.